endywezy/health_and_fitness_tracker/README.md

 ### Notes

-- Replace `<your-repo-url>` with the actual URL of your Git repository.
 - Update the placeholder `<user_id>` with actual user IDs when testing PUT and DELETE requests.
 - Ensure your MongoDB server is running before you start your application.